JieyingChenChen/SnomedProject/README.txt

 ##############################################################################

-For compute uniform interpolates of ONTOLOGY w.r.t. signature, one can run the script by using the command,
+For computing uniform interpolates of ONTOLOGY w.r.t. signature, one can run the script by using the command,

 	./workflow.sh ${ONTOLOGYFILE} ${SIGNATUREFILE} ${DEPTH}